pallets/click/docs/index.rst

 ==================================

-Click is a Python package for creating beautiful command line interfaces in a composable way with as little amount of code as necessary.
+Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command Line Interface Creation Kit".
-It's highly configurable but comes with good defaults out of the box.
+It's highly configurable but comes with sensible defaults out of the box.

-It aims at making writing command line tools fun and quick without causing user frustration at not being able to implement an intended CLI API.
+It aims to make the process of writing command line tools quick and fun while also preventing frustration caused by the inability to implement an intended CLI API.

 Click in three points: